kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I'm being poisoned, intensely, in my own home.
 - Someone is trying to kill me and I know who it is.
 - I'm only due to stay at home until 7 November.
 However, I end up having to leave sooner because my elderly father has a serious accident.
-- I believe if I had stayed the few days, I wouldn't have survived.
+- I believe if I had stayed the few extra days, I wouldn't have survived.
 - I also believe everyone was aware this was planned for me: the [angry man and his wife in his car as I'm leaving for Fátima](#fatima-20-26th-october), the [L'Amistat band](#vidal-sastre-sanchez-hornero-collects-a-generalitat-award-at-the-palau-darts-in-valencia) who were offering up a scapegoat; the founders at [Polygon](#polygon-fires-the-whole-writing-team), even [Paloma, the Spanish foreign-office representative](#meeting-inma-and-paloma-the-spanish-official-in-madrid).
 - How did everyone know?
 - Is murder (snuff) a well known part of the Dénia porn-gang repertoire too?
-- Did the audience, and others, have constant access to the spy-cams in my home and witness people coming in and interfering with my belongings, food, water, and bathroom products?
+- Did the audience, and others, have constant access to the spy-cams in my home and, as well as the sex-offending, witness people coming in and interfering with my belongings, food, water, and bathroom products?
 - When I leave, I take water samples and items related to the air vents to London for passing to law enforcement.
 - I see more warnings online about poisoning via fake accounts on Halloween night.